catlan/LOZIPFileWrapper/Readme.markdown

 * `-[LOZIPFileWrapper contentAttributesOfZIPFileIncludingFolders:error:]` dictionary of item details like compressed size, size, encryption in the zip archive
 * `-[LOZIPFileWrapper contentsAtPath:error:]` NSData for item in the zip archive
 * `-[LOZIPFileWrapper writeContentOfZIPFileToURL:options:error:error` extract zip archive to a folder.

+It requires only 10 files compared to the ~40 files of [ZipZap](https://github.com/pixelglow/ZipZap/tree/master/ZipZap).

 ## Adding to your project